Quansight/Quansight-website/README.md

 - **Labs** (`apps/labs/`) — labs.quansight.org, live.
 - **Consulting** (`apps/consulting/`) — an **in-progress migration target**
   for quansight.com.
-The live quansight.com today runs on WordPress, entirely outside this repo. `apps/consulting/` was rebuilt from an earlier, broken Next.js + Storyblok attempt into an Astro app mirroring `apps/labs/`'s structure; blog posts are migrated, marketing pages are not yet (see `quansight.com-migration.md`).
+The live quansight.com today runs on WordPress, entirely outside this repo.
 Not yet deployed as the live site.

 Are you...